adityas129/blog/content/questions.md

 * Is specialization in technical skills worth it or is being a generalist more aligned for my goals?
     ** If generalization is the answer, how do I beocme the best generalist that I can be?

-* How to make deepr connections with people around me?
+* How to make deeper connections with people around me?